 and the European Network Against Racism.
 In every case, CST’s expertise is used to advance anti-racism and anti-discrimination values throughout society.

-CST wrote and published a booklet, funded by the Home Office, to help other communities follow CST’s model in combating hate crime.
-You can download the booklet here.
+CST wrote and published a booklet, A Guide to Fighting Hate Crime, funded by the Home Office, to help other communities follow CST’s model in combating hate crime.

 Michael Georg Link, OSCE Office for Democratic Institutions and Human Rights: